MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-4.md

 ---
-title: Work with Azure service principals with a password – Azure CLI | Microsoft Docs
+title: Work with Azure service principals using a password – Azure CLI | Microsoft Docs
 description: Use service principals with a password to gain control over which Azure resources can be accessed.
 manager: jasongroce
 author: daphnemamsft